DataTalksClub/data-engineering-zoomcamp/07-streaming/workshop/README.md

 Flink is a stream processing framework that handles all the hard parts:

-- Windowing — built-in tumbling, sliding, and session windows
+- Windowing - built-in tumbling, sliding, and session windows
-- Checkpointing — automatic state recovery after failures (no manual offset tracking)
+- Checkpointing - automatic state recovery after failures (no manual offset tracking)
-- Parallelism — distribute processing across multiple workers
+- Parallelism - distribute processing across multiple workers
-- Connectors — built-in JDBC, Kafka, filesystem sinks (no psycopg2 code)
+- Connectors - built-in JDBC, Kafka, filesystem sinks (no psycopg2 code)
-- SQL interface — express stream processing with SQL queries
+- SQL interface - express stream processing with SQL queries

+Flink can also connect to sources beyond Kafka - REST APIs, websockets, filesystems, and more.
+But Kafka is the most common source in stream processing.

-The trade-off is infrastructure complexity — we need the JobManager and TaskManager containers.
+The trade-off is infrastructure complexity - we need the JobManager and TaskManager containers.
+A streaming job is more like owning a server than running a batch pipeline - it runs 24/7 and needs monitoring.
 But for anything beyond simple consume-and-write, Flink pays for itself.

 ## Step 7: The custom Flink image